 Overtaking competitors assume the responsibility of avoiding the lead competitor.
-Once the overtaking competitor has completely passed the former lead rider, the overtaking competitor can move into the race line of the former lead rider, as long contact does not take place.
-The overtaking rider then becomes the lead rider.
+Once the overtaking competitor has completely passed the former lead competitor, the overtaking competitor can move into the race line of the former lead competitor, as long contact does not take place.
+The overtaking competitor then becomes the lead competitor.

-If an overtaking competitor does not pass the lead rider, by at least three quarters board length before the next turn, then neither rider will be considered to be in the lead for the next turn.
+If an overtaking competitor does not pass the lead competitor, by at least three quarters board length before the next turn, then neither competitor will be considered to be in the lead for the next turn.
+For Inline this overtaking competitor's boots must completely pass the original lead competitors boots.